Can an LLC Buy A House: Everything You Need to Know

 Property owners have income from renters as well as their gains in property value.
 If they choose to form an LLC, they'll avoid double taxation on both of those forms of income.
 Current rules of the IRS also allow owners of LLCs to deduct any interest from property mortgages.

 If you need help with forming an LLC to buy a house, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.